gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 # New Parameter Types

-   This section defines the new parameter types that will be used to negotiate the authentication during association setup.
-Table 1 illustrates the new parameter types.
+This section defines the new parameter types that will be used to negotiate the use of Encrypted Chunks during association setup.
+{{sctp-encryption-chunk-init-parameter}} illunstrates the new parameter type.

 ~~~~~~~~~~~ aasvg
 +----------------+------------------------------------------------+